|All for One Cashew Sandwich Bread|

 One ingredient that you might not be familiar with is psyllium husk powder, which is the ground husk of psyllium seeds, native to Pakistan and India.
 This powder is extremely high in fiber and is a fantastic binder for gluten-free goods.
 If you can't get your hands on some, you could substitute ground flax seed.

 This bread is the perfect base for sweet or savory toppings and can be eaten soft or toasted.
-My fiancé declared this to be one of his favorite recipes of mine thus far, and we've been enjoying healthy PB&J sammys for the last few days.
+You can't go wrong with making PB&J sammys with this bread.
 I've also tried it with a pat of grassfed butter and toasted with a new edamame walnut dip I'll be sharing soon.
 Any way you slice it, this bread rocks!

 * A final note about this recipe: If you have a blender, this is legitimately one of the easiest recipes I have ever posted or made, so don't hesitate to double up!
 Even if you don't have a blender, it's a few pretty simple steps.
 The fabulous thing about nut flour is that you can't "over mix" as easily as with gluten-based flours, so a blender works perfectly to incorporate all the ingredients for a clean, creamy texture.